 Ultimately, All Right? is about ensuring wellbeing is at the heart of our recovery.

 All Right? is a Healthy Christchurch project that is being led by the Mental Health Foundation and the Canterbury District Health Board.

 Peoples’ health is affected by factors including genetic inheritance, lifestyle choices, quality of housing, water and air, and, government policy.
 These are all often called health ‘determinants’.

-Healthy Christchurch has completed a city health profile focusing on the determinants of health and wellbeing in Christchurch.
+Healthy Christchurch completed a city health profile in 2012 focusing on the determinants of health and wellbeing in Christchurch.
 The profile was prepared using a combination of available health data, the views of signatories and community consultation.